-Warrnambool Community Garden has a number of avenues for non-members to volunteer and enjoy activities on site.
-In actual fact the maintenance and development of the site could not have occurred the way it has without non-member volunteers.
+Warrnambool Community Garden is at heart a member-based organisation.
+However we also have a range of avenues for non-members to volunteer and enjoy activities on site, and whose contributions are greatly valued.
+In actual fact the maintenance and development of the site could not have occurred the way it has without the contributions of non-member volunteers over the years.

 We have a volunteer coordinator to ensure a good match between prospective volunteers and activities they might engage in.
 They are also supported by formal induction processes (for regular volunteers) and member leadership and guidance in activities.

 Some volunteers join us for one-off activities or a short series of them.
 Others are with us for an extended period of time.
 Many people who come along as volunteers end up becoming members.

 Some of the ways that people come along as volunteers include:

 Anyone is welcome to come along to activities to just experience what we do and how people interact, often as part of deciding whether to join or not.
 Some of the activities that work well for this include our 1st and 3rd Saturday mornings, and our weekly activities with the Herb Group (Tuesday mornings), Wednesdays and the site manager's days (see our current newsletter elsewhere on this site).
 Just rock up on any of these days as ask anyone for the day's organiser.

 The "come and try" concept often extends to members bringing along friends who have expressed an interest in the Garden.
 This is a great way to get a feel for the place as there is someone to explain things and do introductions.